supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 ### Task 2: Create our Azure DevOps environment

-In this task, you will test create and populate an Azure DevOps repository..
+In this task, you will test create and populate an Azure DevOps repository.

 1. Open another tab in the browser.